 This post may contain affiliate links.
 Please read my disclosure for more information.

 Are you considering a job that pays $15 an hour but wondering if you can really live on that?
 Maybe you want to know how much is $15 an hour per year?
-How much is it after taxes?
+How much is $15 an hour after taxes?

 We’ve put all that information together for you below!
 Read this guide on making $15 an hour to help you know exactly what to expect.